-When we looked into where The Bachelor's couples are now , we were surprised to see so many authors from the bunch.
+When we looked into where The Bachelor couples are now , we were surprised to see so many authors from the bunch.
 While some of the past contestants from the franchise have gone the expected route — writing about their personal experiences on the show — others penned books from surprising genres.
 There's something for everyone here, from a historical novel to children's fiction to a poetic memoir (spoiler alert: it's by Chris and Des).
-The most scandalous of all is probably Courtney Robertson's juicy tell-all memoir , which came out earlier this year.
-And stay tuned for another Bachelor book on the horizon.
-Andi Dorfman has a book coming out next year with the BEST title.
+The most scandalous of all is probably Courtney Robertson's juicy tell-all memoir , which really goes there with the sexy secrets of the show.
+And stay tuned for another The Bachelor book on the horizon.
+Andi Dorfman has a book coming out this Spring with the BEST title, and Emily Maynard's book came out today!
 Check out these books by former bachelors and bachelorettes — you're sure to glean some relationship dos and don'ts from those who survived the dating show.

 Diamonds and Hearts — A Poetic Memoir

 Desiree Hartsock was wooed by now-fiancé Chris Siegfried's heartfelt poetry, so it's no surprise they collaborated to produce a book of poetry.
 Diamonds and Hearts — A Poetic Memoir includes 44 poems plus synopses from Chris and Des, journal entries, and Desiree's "original poems to Chris written on postcards from around the world."

 The very first bachelorette and one of the few success stories, Trista Sutter, wrote a book titled Happily Ever After: The Life-Changing Power of a Grateful Heart .
 The book about love, family, and happiness was released in 2013, as she and her hubby, Ryan Sutter — who she picked on her season of the show — celebrated their 10-year wedding anniversary.